Observing the Swiss

 Even rather unusual things, like the guy wearing a full-body ghillie suit with a rifle slung on his back buying a cup of coffee from the McDonalds, go completely unremarked-upon by anyone here.
 It’s amusing to think of Swiss Wookie-suiters?being a thing.

-4 thoughts on “Observing the Swiss”
+4 responses to “Observing the Swiss”

 True.
 Of course, the Swiss culture is pretty alien to me in a lot of ways.
 The very sight of the weapon in public is subconsciously tied to “Oh, this person is a participant in some organized and sanctioned activity.”
 The Swiss respond well to organization and sanction.